-To ensure the provisions of Section 123 of the Local Government Act 1999 are adhered to, the consultation process on the Draft Annual Business Plan and Budget will include the following:
+To ensure the provisions of Section 123 of the Local Government Act 1999 are adhered to, the consultation process on the Draft Annual Business Plan and Budget included the following:

-- The advertising within The Murray Pioneer of the Draft Annual Business Plan and Budget being available for consultation and advising that Council staff and Elected Members will be available to receive submissions or to answer any questions in relation to the Draft Annual Business Plan by members of the community contacting Council offices and making an appointment to discuss their submission. - Notification of the availability of the Draft Annual Business Plan and Budget 2021/2022 on Council's website (www.berribarmera.sa.gov.au), within The Murray Pioneer and noted on Council's Facebook site reaffirming opportunities available to the community who wish to make submission or enquiries regarding the Draft Annual Business Plan and Budget. - Copies of the Draft Annual Business Plan and Budget will be made available upon request from Council's offices by emailing or phoning Council on 08 8582 1922. - Additionally, at Council's Ordinary Meeting of 22nd June 2021 written submissions received will be considered.
+- The advertising within The Murray Pioneer of the Draft Annual Business Plan and Budget being available for consultation and advising that Council staff and Elected Members will be available to receive submissions or to answer any questions in relation to the Draft Annual Business Plan by members of the community contacting Council offices and making an appointment to discuss their submission. - Notification of the availability of the Draft Annual Business Plan and Budget 2021/2022 website on Council's (www.berribarmera.sa.gov.au), within The Murray Pioneer and noted on Council's Facebook site reaffirming opportunities available to the community who wish to make submission or enquiries regarding the Draft Annual Business Plan and Budget. - Copies of the Draft Annual Business Plan and Budget were made available upon request from Council's offices by emailing or phoning Council on 08 8582 1922. - Additionally, at Council's Special Meeting of 22nd July 2021 written submissions received were considered.

-- Following consideration of submissions, and taking into consideration any changes required, the Annual Business Plan and Budget will be endorsed by Council at a Special Meeting held 29th June 2021. - To ensure Council reached the greatest number of community members as possible, the community consultation process for 2021/2022 will include various notifications and information about the Annual Business Plan and Budget via the various social media avenues that Council employs.
+- Following consideration of submissions, and taking into consideration any changes required, the Annual Business Plan and Budget was endorsed by Council at a Special Meeting held 27th July 2021. - To ensure Council reached the greatest number of community members as possible, the community consultation process for 2021/2022 included various notifications and information about the Annual Business Plan and Budget via the various social media avenues that Council employs.